 Whitney Gassaway, CSAMP

 I have lived in Portland my whole life and truly can't imagine calling anywhere else home!
 There is so much to love about Portland but what truly makes this place special is how pet friendly the city is.
-I share my home with my husband Eric, son Eli, our 14 year old lab mix named Marley, our 4 year old Greater Swiss mountain Dog named Cicely, and our kitties Jasmine and Macy.
+I share my home with my husband Eric, son Eli, our 15 year old lab mix named Marley, our 6 year old Greater Swiss mountain Dog named Cicely, and our kitties Jasmine and Kevin and Penny.
 I enjoy hiking with my family, reading and going to local sporting events (Go Blazers!) but you can usually find me on the sideline of one of my son's sports events, cheering him on!

 I also plan to continue my education with advanced massage courses focusing on rehabilitation and performance massage.
 It is extremely important to me to continue to learn new techniques and skills that will benefit your pet.